 Paul was not happy about Spit-Take pinning him into the corner of this narrow booth and we managed to get Spit-Take to move.
 While he was off looking for a chair and out of earshot, Paul and I quickly exchanged phone numbers.
 Spit-Take returned and placed a chair at the end of the booth, blocking both of our abilities to exit the booth without his needing to move.
 This was my idiotic suggestion.
 I’m really not sure why I suggested it.
 I began to feel trapped and was mentally calculating how difficult it was for me to climb over the wall next to our booth without hurting myself.

-At this point Paul had enough listening to Spit-Take drone on and one about his apparently lack of historical knowledge and decided to go to the restroom.
+At this point Paul had enough listening to Spit-Take drone on and on about his apparent lack of historical knowledge and decided to go to the restroom.
 I took that opportunity to also excuse myself and use the ladies room.
 While in there Paul sent me a text telling me not to return to the booth.
 When I did come back everyone was getting ready to leave and all were standing, saying their good-byes, and giving hugs all around.
 Paul joined me almost immediately after I walked up.

 It’s at this moment that Spit-Take springs his surprise upon me.
 He assumed I lived in a particular city, asked me if that’s where I was driving.
 He then informed me he had taken the bus to the Meetup and did not believe there to be a bus running at that hour and he assumed I would drive him home.
 Paul was swift on the uptake there.
 He put his arm around me like I was his girlfriend and I explained I did not even drive to the Meetup that night and was heading in the opposite direction.
 Spit-Take seemed disappointed and then a little desperate.
 He reluctantly began to ask the few members who were left if any of them were heading in his direction.
 As luck, or misfortune, would have it, all were heading in the exact opposite direction.
 It was late, everyone had to be at work in the morning, and I’m wondering that if he took the bus, why then did he not leave when he said his last bus came through?
 I started to get very annoyed that he assumed I would drive him home.
 I don’t know this man.
-Why would I, or any other single woman, drive this creepy obsessed stranger whom was twice my size, home alone?
+Why would I, or any other single woman, drive this creepy obsessed stranger, whom was twice my size, home alone?

 Paul then walked me to his car and let me in on the passenger side.
 My friends noticed what was happening and I was hoping none of them would say anything.
 Fortunately, they did not.
 Paul then drove us down the road to a nearby restaurant parking lot where we sat and chatted for about 45 minute in hopes that Spit-Take caught a bus and was away from where we left him.
 I wanted to retrieve my vehicle without him learning which car was mine.
 Luckily, when we returned to the parking lot Spit-Take was gone.